hoziercode/Football_Matches/README.md

 - **config**: Contains global configuration files for app themes, text styles, and colors.
 - **utils**: Includes utility files such as screen utilities and context extensions.
 ## Features
-- **match**: Contains the features related to football matches, including:
+- **matches**: Contains the features related to football matches, including:
 - **data**: Handles data fetching, models, and repositories.
 **presentation**: Includes BLoC, screens, and UI components.
 domain: Contains business logic, use cases, and entities.
-Navigation
+## Navigation
-app_router.dart: Manages routing across the app, using the GoRouter package for declarative navigation.
+**app_router.dart**: Manages routing across the app, using the GoRouter package for declarative navigation.
 # App Architecture
 This app follows clean architecture principles to ensure a maintainable and scalable codebase:

-Data Layer: Responsible for fetching match data and player stats (models, repositories).
+- Data Layer: Responsible for fetching match data and player stats (models, repositories).
 Domain Layer: Contains the business logic, including use cases and entities that interact with data.
-Presentation Layer: Handles UI elements, user interactions, and state management (using BLoC).
+- Presentation Layer: Handles UI elements, user interactions, and state management (using BLoC).
 Core Layer: Shared components such as theme settings, utilities, and extensions.

 # Getting Started